 Phone Reassurance Program

 Volunteers check-in weekly with seniors who want a volunteer to call them.
-Seniors who live alone or are considered fragile may be recommended to the program.
 If requested, calls can occur on a modified schedule.

 Basic Respite

-We understand that caregivers need to stay healthy to take care of their loved one.
-Volunteers with special training can provide up to two hours at a time for basic respite.
+We understand that caregivers must stay healthy to take care of their loved one.
+Volunteers with special training can provide up to four hours of basic respite.
 Basic respite does not include toileting, bathing, dispensing medication or changing clothes.
-(Not available until 2023)

 Yard Clean-Up (Fall and Spring)